Learn why we exist

 The Bourke Street Program is a community living skills and accommodation program funded by the SESLHD for up to 24 men who have completed a residential rehabilitation program and require additional support to maintain a drug free lifestyle.
 Clients are typically referred to this program from residential rehabilitation services, and must be clean/sober for at least 30 days to be considered for admission.
 Case management, group therapy, and living skills programs are delivered using a strengths based approach between 10:00am to 6:00pm Mondays, and 8:00am to 4:00pm Tuesdays to Fridays.
 The goal of this service is to support men to rebuild their lives and to build the strengths required to remain clean and sober in broader society.

-The AOD Counselling service is a face to face service that provides counselling support to people who are trying to achieve and maintain a drug free lifestyle.
-The service is funded by the Central and Eastern Primary Health District (CESPHN) with the psychologist also conducting groups therapy, outreach clinics to Foster House and the Ozenham Learning Centre and supports the Haymarket staff in their case management of clients by providing clinical supervision or crisis intervention.
+The AOD Psychology service is a face to face service that provides counselling support to people who are trying to achieve and maintain a drug free lifestyle.
+The service is funded by the Central and Eastern Primary Health District (CESPHN) with the psychologist also conducting groups therapy, outreach clinics to Foster House and the Ozanam Learning Centre and supports the Haymarket staff in their case management of clients by providing clinical supervision or crisis intervention.